MicrosoftDocs/bot-docs/articles/dotnet/bot-builder-dotnet-activities.md

 ## deleteUserData

 A bot receives a **deleteUserData** activity when a user requests deletion of any data that the bot has previously persisted for him or her.
-If your bot receives this type of activity, it should delete any personally identifiable information (PII) for the user that made the request.
+If your bot receives this type of activity, it should delete any personally identifiable information (PII) that it has previously stored for the user that made the request.

 ## endOfConversation

 A bot receives an **endOfConversation** activity to indicate that the user has ended the conversation.
 A bot may send an **endOfConversation** activity to indicate to the user that the conversation is ending.

 ## event